 Hike to Della Falls, the tallest waterfall in Canada

 If you’re looking for a challenging hike, consider hiking to Della Falls.
-This waterfall is the tallest in Canada, and it offers beautiful views of the surrounding wilderness.
+This waterfall is the tallest in Canada and offers beautiful views of the surrounding wilderness.
 The falls drop nearly 1,445 vertical feet (440 m).

-Access to Della Falls is a little difficult.
+Access to Della Falls is a little tricky.
 The trailhead can only be accessed from the west end of Great Central Lake.
-The Della Falls Water Taxi service operates from the Great Central Lake RV Resort and Marina located just outside Port Alberni.
-The hike to the falls from the trailhead is about 16.6 kms.
-Water Taxi reservations for the 2022 season opens on March 1.
+The Della Falls Water Taxi service operates from the Great Central Lake RV Resort and Marina.
+The hike to the falls from the trailhead is about 16.6 km.
+Water Taxi reservations for the 2022 season open on March 1.

-The moderate hike to China Creek falls is a little steep.
-The round trip journey is is 4.6 kms.
+The moderate hike to China Creek Falls is a little steep.
+The round-trip journey is 4.6 km.
 On a hot summer day, there are swimming pools to cool off.

-This 40-minute hike to Weiner Falls is for the more experience hiker and uses ropes in some areas to get access to the falls.
+This 40-minute hike to Weiner Falls is for the more experienced hiker who uses ropes in some areas to access the falls.
 The view of the waterfall is worth the trip.
-In the summer, if you dare, take a dip in the cold plunge pool.
-Find our more
+In the summer, if you dare, dip in the cold plunge pool.
+Find out more

 Cold Creek Waterfall

 Beautiful Cold Creek Waterfall tumbles 60 feet (18 m.)
-There are three different routes to choose from to get to the falls depending on your time.
-There is a short 1 km trail, 5 km medium walk or a 9 km round trip outing.
+Depending on your time, there are three different routes to get to the falls.
+There is a short 1 km trail, a 5 km medium walk or a 9 km round trip outing.
 The difficulty rating is easy to moderate.

-In the warmer weather, sunbath on the rocks near the icy swimming area.
+In the warmer weather, sunbathe on the rocks near the icy swimming area.

 16. Alberni Valley Museum

-The Alberni Valley Museum is another great option for those looking to learn more about Port Alberni’s history.
+The Alberni Valley Museum is another excellent option for those looking to learn more about history.

 It is considered one of the best community museums and contains a large collection of historic artifacts.
 This small museum tells the story of the region’s settlers and First Nations people, and it’s a great place to learn about Port Alberni’s unique culture.
 Take a virtual tour of the musuem.